pgpkg/pgpkg/docs/pages/tutorial.md

     (1 row)

 Hmm, that didn't quite work how we wanted.
-Let's change the function.
+Let's fix that bug!

 With traditional migration tools, you would need to add a new version of the function.
 With `pgpkg` you just need to edit the existing definition.
 So, edit func.sql: